ldoolitt/vhd2vl/README.md

 Multiple actions in one process, as used in DDR logic?

-Exit statement incompletely converted to disable statement (see examples/bigfile.vhd)
+Exit statement incompletely converted to disable statement.

 Conversion functions (resize, to_unsigned, conv_integer) are parsed, but their semantics are ignored: resize(foo,n), to_unsigned(foo,n), and